molybdenum-99/reality/README.md

 ## Uhm, ok.
 How to use it?

-First, install the gem as usual (it is on rubygems, and named reality), using Gemfile/`bundle install` or `gem install reality`.
+First, install the gem as usual (it is on rubygems, and named "reality"), using Gemfile/`bundle install` or `gem install reality`.

 Second, `require "reality"` or use interactive console with the same name.